FranxYao/Deep-Generative-Models-for-Natural-Language-Processing/README.md

 #### Avoiding Latent Variable Collapse with Generative Skip Models, AISTATS 19
 * Adji B. Dieng, Yoon Kim, Alexander M. Rush, David M. Blei

+Now we talk about structural inference.
+We start from the RNNG model, an important model combining language modeling and parsing.

+#### Recurrent Neural Network Grammars.
+NAACL 16
+* Chris Dyer, Adhiguna Kuncoro, Miguel Ballesteros, and Noah Smith.
+* A transaction based generative model to model the joint prob of trees and sentences.
+* Smart inference trick: use importance sampling to calculate the sentence marginal prob.
+Use a discriminative model as the proposal dist.

+Later the RNNG model is extended to be an unsupervised version:

+#### Unsupervised Recurrent Neural Network Grammars, NAACL 19
+* Yoon Kin, Alexander Rush, Lei Yu, Adhiguna Kuncoro, Chris Dyer, and Gabor Melis
+* Compared with the above perturb-and-parse paper, this paper does not use continuous relexation of the sampling over the CRF, so it use the score function estimator with control variate.

+#### Differentiable Perturb-and-Parse: Semi-Supervised Parsing with a Structured Variational Autoencoder, ICLR 19
+* Caio Corro, Ivan Titov, Edinburgh
+* Reparameterize the sampling from a CRF by using gumbel perturbation (so one can inject randomness to the potential) and continuous relexation of Eisner (so one can perform efficient inference).
+Smart move!

+#### Stochastic Beams and Where to Find Them: The Gumbel-Top-k Trick for Sampling Sequences Without Replacement.
+ICML 19
+* Wouter Kool, Herke van Hoof, Max Welling
+* Gumbel topk, stochastic differentiable beam search

+Now we come back to discuss the posterior collapse problem.

 The back to more basic VI in NLP

 #### Neural variational inference for text processing, ICML 16